 Check out our Advanced Excel Skills Course to help you simplify complex information.

 One of the least discussed yet most important financial modeling skills is having an eye for design and aesthetics.
 A good model is easy to follow, and easy on the eyes – it should have clean formatting, beautiful charts, and graphs, and look professional.
 This is one of the 3 pillars of our Analyst Trifecta method, which we outline in our guide on how to be a great financial analyst.

 A good financial modeler will be able to create an effective PowerPoint Presentation and Pitchbook to communicate the results of the model to managers, executives, or clients.

 #10 Detail vs high-level strategy

-A great analyst has the rare ability of easily zooming into extreme levels of detail in a model and quickly zoom out to high-level business strategy.
+A great analyst possesses the rare ability to easily zooming into extreme levels of detail in a model and quickly zoom out to high-level business strategy.
 Most people are stronger at one over the other, however, some people have the rare gift of being good at both.

-Here are some screenshots of example financial models from CFI’s online financial modeling courses:
+Here are some screenshots of sample financial models from CFI’s online financial modeling courses: